manu-pc/troja/README.md

    cd troja

 2. install all dependencies
-    * if your python environment is externally managed (ex: ubuntu) you'll need to setup a virtual environment
+    * if your python environment is externally managed (ex: ubuntu) you'll need to setup a virtual environment:

     ```bash
     python3 -m venv venv